Skip to main content

 Explore the High Street

-During the summer months, visitors can explore the city on foot with a local guide or they can literally follow in the footsteps of Dickens’ on a self-guided walking tour and see the buildings he wrote about in his works (leaflet available with map) from the Medway Visitor Information Centre in the High Street.
+During the summer months, visitors can explore the city on foot with a local guide or they can literally follow in the footsteps of Dickens’ on a costumed guided walking tour and see the buildings he wrote about in his works.

 The High Street is also packed with quaint, independent shops and a great range of cafes and restaurants.
 For places to eat and drink in Medway, visit this link.